Trading

 Rug pulls are one of the most prevalent types of scam in the crypto landscape for one key reason: they successfully prey on the innately-human fear of missing out.

-These scams work by encouraging a large number — or a few particularly wealthy — users to buy coins associated with a crypto project.
+These scams work by encouraging a large number — or a few particularly wealthy — users to buy coins associated with a crypto project, often on a decentralized exchange.
 This project may seem great from the outside; complete with a flashy website, community interest, and even a widespread marketing push involving paid endorsements from public figures.

 Behind the hood, however, these projects are really just a front that allow scammers to run off with everyone else’s coins.
 While there are honest actors in this space, there are also many projects that have no real intention of ever delivering on their promises to holders.